-- 8) Whether vegetative, natural topographic, or built features (e.g., roads, structures) provide a physical barrier between the proposed development and the ESHA; and - 9) The likelihood of increased human activity and disturbance resulting from the project relative to existing development. - 10) A buffer reduction shall be considered only when supported by evidence that the reduction is necessary unavoidable, is the minimum necessary, and will prevent impacts that degrade the ESHA, and will be compatible with the continuance of ESHA. - d.
-Habitat Mitigation.
-New development shall be sited and designed to avoid impacts to ESHA.
-If proposed development is a permissible use in ESHA, but there is no feasible alternative, including the no project alternative, that can avoid significant impacts to ESHA, then the alternative that would result in the fewest or least significant impacts shall be selected.
-Residual adverse impacts to ESHA shall be fully mitigated, with priority given to on-site habitat mitigation.
+ESHA shall be fully mitigated, with priority given to on-site habitat mitigation.
 Off-site or fee-in-lieu habitat mitigation measures shall only be approved when it is not feasible to fully mitigate impacts on-site or where off-site habitat mitigation is more protective in the context of a biological analysis prepared by a qualified scientist and approved by the County of Marin.
 Any determination that it is infeasible to mitigate impacts onsite shall be supported by written findings.
 Mitigation shall not substitute for implementation of the project alternative that would avoid impacts to ESHA.

-Allowable habitat mitigation shall occur in accordance with the provisions of C-BIO-201 (Wetland Impact Mitigation) for wetlands and or the findings of a site assessment, and shall be provided at a minimum ratio of 2:1 for on-site mitigation; 3:1 for off-site mitigation or 4:1 for an in-lieu fee where applicable.
-In determining required mitigation, the acreage of habitat impacted shall be determined based on the size of the approved development area, road/driveway area, and required fuel modification on the project site, as well as and required vegetation clearance and other disturbance, if any, on adjacent properties.
+Allowable habitat mitigation shall occur in accordance with the provisions of C-BIO21 (Wetland Impact Mitigation) for wetlands or the findings of a site assessment, and shall be provided at a minimum ratio of 2:1 for on-site mitigation; 3:1 for off-site mitigation or 4:1 for an in-lieu fee where applicable.
+In determining required mitigation, the acreage of habitat impacted shall be determined based on the size of the approved development area, road/driveway area, required fuel modification on the project site, and required vegetation clearance, if any, on adjacent properties.
 Habitat mitigation may be required at an adjusted ratio or through other appropriate techniques as commensurate with the extent of habitat disruption, based on the specific requirements of the ESHA as determined through the site assessment.